xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector.md

    * Go to the Payment settings page (**Store setup** > **Payment methods**), locate the payment method "X-Payments Cloud" and choose to configure it:
      ![xp_cloud_method_configure_button.png]({{site.baseurl}}/attachments/ref_729XUzDQ/xp_cloud_method_configure_button.png)

-The connection page looks like the following:
+The connection page is titled "X-Payments Cloud settings" and looks like the following:
      ![xp_cloud_connector_settings1.png]({{site.baseurl}}/attachments/ref_729XUzDQ/xp_cloud_connector_settings1.png)

 Once you are ready to proceed with the connection, you will need to either create a new X-Payments Cloud account or to provide the connection details for your existing X-Payments Cloud account.